YangGaoUQ/DCRNet/README.md

 ```

 ## <span id="head7"> The Whole Reconstruction Pipeline (on your own data) </span>
 1. Preprocess your test data, using 'kSpaceSubsampling.m' provided in the folder './MatlabCodes/'.
-This function takes two variables as its input, i.e., the path to your k-space data file, and a designated file indentifier;
+This function takes two variables as its input, i.e., the path to your k-space data file, and a designated file indentifier 'FileNo';
 ```matlab
     matlab -nodisplay -r "kSpaceSubSampling(datapath, FileNo)"
 ```